 To make the blueberry pie filling

-- Combine blueberries, sugar, zest, juice, cinnamon and salt in a medium saucepan.
+- Combine 2 cups blueberries, ¼ cup sugar, zest, juice, ⅛ tsp cinnamon and ⅛ tsp salt in a medium saucepan.
 Cook over medium heat, stirring often, until blueberries begin to burst and the sauce has thickened, about 30 minutes.
 Let cool completely.

 To make the ice cream base

-- In a small pot, simmer cream, milk, sugar, and salt until sugar completely dissolves, about 5 minutes.
+- In a small pot, simmer 2 cups cream, 1 cup milk, ⅔ cup sugar, and ⅛ tsp salt until sugar completely dissolves, about 5 minutes.
 Remove pot from heat.
 In a separate bowl, whisk yolks.
 Whisking constantly, slowly whisk about a third of the hot cream into the yolks, then whisk the yolk mixture back into the pot with the cream.
 Return pot to medium-low heat and gently cook until mixture is thick enough to coat the back of a spoon (about 170 degrees on an instant-read thermometer).

 - Strain through a fine-mesh sieve into a bowl.
 Cool mixture to room temperature.
 Cover and chill at least 4 hours overnight.